bdakhel/Twitter-Topic-Sentiment-Bot/README.md

 # Twitter-Topic-Sentiment-Bot
 A program that checks twitter sentiment on different topics.
 This twitter bot uses the Tweepy python library to access the Twitter API.
-It also uses the SentimentIntensityAnalyzer from the python NLTK library to find the sentiment of the tweets returned from the Twitter API and returns the average sentiment of a tweet search on a topic inputed by the user.
+It also uses the pretrained SentimentIntensityAnalyzer from the python NLTK library to find the sentiment of the tweets returned from the Twitter API and returns the average sentiment of a tweet search on a topic inputed by the user.

 # Requirments
 Before using the program, ensure you have python3 is downloaded as well as the Tweepy and NLTK python libraries.
 You need to have a twitter developer account with a elevated access to the twitter API.